nbicocchi/learn-java-core/code/exercises/src/main/java/com/nbicocchi/exercises/oop/README.md

 Internally, the class represents numerator and denominator as int values.
 RationalNumbers must support equality with other RationalNumbers (see Object.equals(), Object.hashCode())
 The class provides the following methods:
 * public RationalNumber(int numerator, int denominator) creating the rational number.
 Before creating the object, numerator and denominator have to be simplified (i.e., divided by their greatest common divisor).
-* public getNumerator() returning the numerator.
+* public int getNumerator() returning the numerator.
-* public getDenominator() returning the denominator.
+* public int getDenominator() returning the denominator.
 * public RationalNumber add(RationalNumber o) returning a RationalNumber object representing the sum of the current number and another number.
 * public RationalNumber multiply(RationalNumber o) returning a RationalNumber object representing the multiplication of the current number and another number.
 * public String toString().

 You can use the following two methods for computing the least common multiple and the greatest common divisor of two integer numbers.
-These methods are not part of the public interface of the class.
+These methods are package-visible.

 ```
 static int greatestCommonDivisor(int a, int b) {